Join the club! Subscribe Here

 FROSTING

-• 1 cup real butter, no substitutes, room temperature
+• 1 cup butter no substitutes, room temperature

-• 1-2 teaspoons vanilla, or 1 vanilla bean, seeds scraped into frosting and beaten, or 1 tsp vanilla bean paste
+• 1-2 teaspoons vanilla or 1 vanilla bean, seeds scraped into frosting and beaten, or 1 teaspoon vanilla bean paste

 • 4 cups powdered sugar